fenago/react-graphql-course/mini-labs/5_Passing_Arguments.md

 }
 ```

-Instead of hardcoding “three”, we might want a more general function that rolls numDice dice, each of which have numSides sides.
+Instead of hardcoding "three", we might want a more general function that rolls numDice dice, each of which have numSides sides.
 We can add arguments to the GraphQL schema language like this:

 **Do this:**